-On fair-weather days, complicated thermally-driven flow patterns can develop in mountain valleys and affect the atmospheric boundary layer evolution.
-Such flow patterns are typically a superposition of several scales of motion, including local slope winds (directed normal to the valley axis and along the slopes), channeled and thermallyinduced valley winds (parallel to the valley axis) as well as mountain-plain winds on the regional scale.
-The phenomenology of these flows has been well investigated and is comprehensively described in numerous reviews (e.g. Wagner 1938; Barry 1992; Whiteman 1990, 2000).
+On fair-weather days, complicated thermally driven flow patterns can develop in mountain valleys and affect the atmospheric boundary layer evolution.
+Such flow patterns are typically a superposition of several scales of motion, including local slope winds (directed normal to the valley axis and along the slopes), channeled and thermally induced valley winds (parallel to the valley axis), and mountain-plain winds on the regional scale.
+The phenomenology of these flows has been well investigated and is comprehensively described in numerous reviews (e.g., Wagner 1938; Barry 1992; Whiteman 1990, 2000).
 Slope winds are understood to arise as a consequence of horizontal density gradients between the surface layer over the slopes and the air over the center of the valley.
 Their physics can be reproduced by relatively simple conceptual models (Egger 1990).
-As far as valley winds are concerned, however, there is still some controversy regarding the driving mechanisms.
-This paper uses large-eddy simulation of flow in a steep, Alpine valley to investigate the nature of along-valley wind formation using the heat budget as an analysis tool.
+For valley winds, however, there is still some controversy regarding the driving mechanisms.
+This paper uses large-eddy simulation of flow in a steep Alpine valley to investigate the nature of along-valley wind formation using the heat budget as an analysis tool.